 - if additional SMF URI is provided, the I-SMF may try to create the PDU session on one of the additional SMF(s) provided.

+For the UE requested PDU Session Establishment procedure, if the AMF determines that the RAT type is NB-IoT and the UE has already 2 PDU Sessions with user plane resources activated, the AMF may continue with the PDU Session establishment and include the cpCiotEnabled IE or cpOnlyInd IE with the value "True" to the SMF as specified in clause 4.3.2.2.1 of 3GPP TS 23.502 [3].

 The payload body of the POST request may further contain: